 Remix.run Logo

-flowerthoughts a day ago
+flowerthoughts 3 months ago

 Related: if you ever want to create your own serialization format, please at least have a cursory look at the basics of ASN.1.
 It's very complete both in terms of textual descriptions (how it started) and breadth of encoding rules (because it's practical.)